Dragon Quest: Zenithia

 Zenithia, also called Zenith Castle, Zenith, or Tenkū-jō (天空城) in Japanese, is a floating castle that first appears in Dragon Quest IV; it is used as a descriptor for several elements in Dragon Quest IV, V and VI.
 Its appearance in all three games has led to the games being described as the Zenithia or Tenkū trilogy, despite different geographical layouts in each of the three games' worlds.
 Horii explained that a trilogy was never the intention: "Each Dragon Quest title represents a fresh start and a new story, so it seems too much of a connection between the games in the series.
 It could be said that the imagination of players has brought the titles together in a certain fashion."

 In Dragon Quest IV, Zenithia can be accessed by climbing the tower above the entrance to the world of darkness.
 In Dragon Quest V Zenithia has fallen into a lake south of Lofty Peak (Elheaven in the original release), until the Golden Orb is returned leaving the castle able to move freely in the sky.
 In Dragon Quest VI Zenithia is sealed by Demon Lord Dhuran, and a large hole is left in its place in the "Dream World".
 When the Dream World returns to its natural state in Dragon Quest VI, Zenithia is the only part that remains, floating above the "real" world.
 In addition to the trilogy, a castle in the Dragon Quest III remakes is also called Zenith, although the layout differs from the castle in the Tenkū series.
+A set of crucial items in Dragon Quest IV and Dragon Quest V are known as The Zenithian Equipment (天空の装備, 伝説の武具) consisting of a sword, shield, armor and helmet.
+Only the legendary Hero can equip the armaments, and the stories in both games can't advance until the entire set is obtained.
+Outside of these two games, the sword would later go on to become a reoccurring weapon later in the series.
+The helmet has three appearances, the third in Dragon Quest IX.